Alert Symbol Help Now!

 • The Executive Director will conduct a review within 10 days of receiving the complaint.
 If the Executive Director is unable to find a resolution, the complaint will be sent to the President of the Board, moving the complaint to Step 4.

-• The President of the Board along with select Board members and Centre staff will meet with you within 2 weeks to attempt to resolve the issue.
-Within 30 days of this meeting, the Board’s decision will be communicated with to you in writing.
-If this final step does not bring about a satisfactory resolution to your complaint, the President of the Board will advise you in writing the steps to an external complaint process.
+• The President of the Board along with selected Board members and agency staff will meet with the complainant within ten (10) business days to attempt to resolve the issue.
+Within thirty (30) total business days, the Board’s decision will be communicated to the complainant in writing.
+The President of the Board will advise the complainant in writing the steps to an external complaint if the individual finds the resolution unsatisfactory.

-At any time, you may choose to have your complaint reviewed outside of the Centre.
+At any time, you may choose to have your complaint reviewed outside of the Agency.
 You may direct your complaint in writing to:

 Ministry of Children and Youth Services Regional Director